Overview

 Financing Agenda 2030, Figure 4

-How are international donors increasing financing for Agenda 2030 in absolute terms and as a share of their overall portfolios?
+How have donors adjusted financing for the SDGs, in absolute terms and as a share of their portfolios?

-For this donor-level analysis, the policy report draws upon AidData's forthcoming Financing the 2030 Agenda for Sustainable Development Dataset, Version 1.0, which includes 83,000 SDG-theme tagged records containing project-level details on 3.2 million disbursements from 157 development partners cumulatively worth US$3 trillion.
+For this donor-level analysis, our report draws on AidData's Financing the 2030 Agenda for Sustainable Development Dataset, Version 1.0, which includes project-level details on 3.2 million disbursements from 157 development partners cumulatively worth $3 trillion.
 The dataset offers an unrivaled look at donors' revealed preferences before and after the Global Goals were adopted in 2015.
-The 89 donors which reported to the OECD’s Creditor Reporting System for both the MDG (2010-2015) and SDG eras (2016-2021) account for US$2.9 Trillion: 98 percent of the funds tracked in the dataset.
+The 89 donors which reported to the OECD’s Creditor Reporting System for both the MDG (2010-2015) and SDG eras (2016-2021) account for $2.9 trillion, or 98 percent of the funds tracked in the dataset.

 This chart segments donors into one of four categories: adaptation (total SDG funding is growing and outpacing the share of non-SDG funding); alignment (total SDG funding is shrinking but still outpacing the share of non-SDG funding); expansion (total SDG funding is growing but falling behind relative to non-SDG funding), and detachment (total SDGs funding is shrinking and falling behind relative to non-SDG funding).